 Wrongful death lawsuits are more complicated than other personal injury cases, as the victim cannot advocate for him or herself.
 Each state has different laws about who has the right to file a wrongful death claim.
 Arizona law outlines specific people who can file a claim; they are:

-- A personal representative of the deceased’s spouse, child, parent, or guardian
+- A personal representative of the deceased’s surviving spouse, child, parent, or guardian

 - The deceased’s children